ozgurozmen/IoD-Crypt/FourQ_64bit_and_portable/README.md

 clang v3.8.

 See instructions below to choose an implementation option and compile on one of the supported platforms.

-## Complementary crypto functions

-Random values are generated with `/dev/urandom` in the case of Linux, and with the function `BCryptGenRandom()` in the case of Windows.

-The library includes an implementation of SHA-512 which is used by default by SchnorrQ signatures.

-Users can experiment with different options by replacing functions in the `random` and `sha512` folders and applying the corresponding changes to the settings in [`FourQ.h`](FourQ.h).

 ## Implementation options